Nick689/CustomPOS/Readme.md

 ## Features
 * Multi-user
 * Multi-session
+* Only MariaDB is needed on the server which can run on intel i3 or i5 without trouble
 * Every database write is made transactionally to avoid data corruption
 * Easy to customize macro code
 * Built-in PDF export